Verifone VX 520 Credit Card Terminal Setup

 - Close the cover with the end of the paper sticking out.

-- Tear off the excess paper and the terminal is ready to print.
+- Tear off the excess paper and the terminal is ready to print and run transactions.